 According to the National Alliance on Mental Health (NAMI): to be diagnosed with depression, a person must have experienced a major depressive episode that has lasted longer than two weeks.
 Diagnosing depression can be complicated because a depressive episode can be part of bipolar disorder or another mental illness.
-How a person describes symptoms often depends on the cultural lens he/she is looking through.
-Research has shown that African Americans and Latinos are more likely to be misdiagnosed, so people who have been diagnosed with depression should look for a health care professional who understands their background and shares their expectations for treatment.1
+How a person describes symptoms often depends on the cultural lens he/she looks through in life.
+Research has shown that African Americans and Latinos are more likely to be misdiagnosed, so people who are diagnosed with depression should look for a health care professional who understands their background and shares their expectations for treatment.1

 Treatment for Depression

 Depression, even the most severe cases, can be treated.
 The earlier that treatment can begin, the more effective it is.
 Depression is usually treated with medications, psychotherapy, or a combination of the two.2 Brain stimulation therapies, light therapies, exercise, alternative therapies (acupuncture, meditation, and nutrition), self-management strategies and education, and mind/body/spirit approaches are also treatment options for depression.3

 For more information and detail on treatments for depression, click on the following link to NAMI’s treatment page.
 Please also click here to learn more about the Food and Drug Administration’s (FDA) warning for antidepressant usage in people under the age of 25.